ttlew/conversation/entities.md

     - *Misspelling* - The feature is able to map user input to the appropriate corresponding entity despite the presence of misspellings or slight syntactical differences.
 For example, if you define *giraffe* as a synonym for an animal entity, and the user input contains the terms *giraffes* or *girafe*, the fuzzy match is able to map the term to the animal entity correctly.
     - *Partial match* - With partial matching, the feature automatically suggests substring-based synonyms present in the user-defined entities, and assigns a lower confidence score as compared to the exact entity match.

     **Note** - For English, fuzzy matching prevents the capturing of some common, valid English words as fuzzy matches for a given entity.
-Currently, this feature uses only standard English dictionary words, and does not use synonyms defined by the user.
+This feature uses standard English dictionary words.
+You can also define an English entity value/synonym, and fuzzy matching will match only your defined entity value/synonym.
+For example, fuzzy matching may match the term `unsure` with `insurance`; but if you have `unsure` defined as a value/synonym for an entity like `@option`, then `unsure` will always be matched to `@option`, and not to `insurance`.

 1. Once you have entered a value name, you can then add any synonyms, or define specific patterns, for that entity value by selecting either `Synonyms` or `Patterns` from the *Type* drop-down menu.